-Choosing or switching software for CRM shouldn’t be taken lightly, since your CRM tool affects all aspects of your agency’s sales workflow.
+Choosing or switching software for CRM shouldn’t be taken lightly, since your CRM tool affects all aspects of your agency’s sales process.

 Be sure to find a program that works for you.
 Features to consider include sales pipeline management, mobile app integration, and delegation to other team members.

 Let’s look at CRM options for your agency.
 [Latest update: April 2022]

 The best tool for your agency will depend on your unique needs.
 Remember, using Google Spreadsheets is better than doing nothing to track your sales leads.

 Each of the CRM tools below has pros and cons.
 Their being on the list isn’t an explicit recommendation—just that they’re an option for your agency.

 Got a favorite tool to add to the list?
 Let me know!

 - ACT! – Organize customer details, send emails, manage activities and notes.